Conditions

 PDA Diagnosis & Treatment

-Fortunately, PDA can be cured if caught in time.
-Treatment involves either open-heart surgery or a minimally invasive surgical technique to close the ductus arteriosus.
+Fortunately, PDA can often be cured if caught early enough.
+Treatment usually involves either open-heart surgery or a minimally invasive catheter-based procedure to close the abnormal blood vessel.

 9. Hypothyroidism